psukalka/mobile-movie-app/README.md

-# mobile-movie-app
-Learning React Native
+# Project to learn React Native

+## To create an Expo project
+- npx create-expo-app@latest ./